CARD CARRYING

 More and more, it was beginning to look like Pennington was being set up for Patricia McCabe’s murder.
 But why bother?
 If the idea all along was to point the finger at ICE, or ICE impersonators, why not just use the card to make a purchase, trip the Network alarm, and put the Feds in the center ring of possible suspects?
 Leave the body in the car and park it on Bass Rocks Road.
 No need to send a heads up to Silent Witness.

 It struck Hart that the only finger pointing at ICE so far belonged to Tommy McCabe.
-It had shifted its target to Pennington, according to Pete Fallon, when Pennington got involved, before shifting back to ICE when McCabe learned about the phone call to Silent Eye.
+It had shifted its target to Pennington, according to Pete Fallon, when Pennington got involved, and then shifted back to ICE when McCabe learned about the phone call to Silent Eye.

 And it had to make the basket, for Christ’s sake!